Floopert/CW2024/Readme.md

 ### shield follows the boss' position instead of being static.
 [Commit: 861f25e]

 ### added FXML main menu page.
 The game now will start with a main menu where users can choose to click 'Play' to proceed to Level 1, or click 'Exit' to close the application.
-[Commit: ]
+[Commit: 0c808d3]
     Important changes implemented:

     -Controller.java: added goToFXML() and loadFXML() methods.
 The loadFXML() method will load the respective FXML file, and then the scene is created and set using the goToFXML() method.
 The goToFXML() method functions similarly to the goToLevel() method in the class but for FXML files instead.
 The launchGame() method now loads the main menu FXML first instead of Level 1.

+### fine tuned so that the planes (User and Enemy) can never go above the hearts display or any graphcs displayed at the top of the level screen.

 ----------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------